 Diving masks with purge valves aren’t the most popular addition to the scuba mask market, but that doesn’t mean that there aren’t plenty of reasons to think about trying them out yourself.
-If you’re considering purchasing a new mask, but aren’t sure whether to go for the purge valve, here’s everything you need to know about this device.
+If you’re considering purchasing a new mask, but aren’t sure whether to go for a scuba dive mask with a purge valve, here’s everything you need to know about such dive masks.

 First of all, what is it, and how does it work?